fulcrumgenomics/stitch/README.md

 Potential use cases include, but are not limited to:

 1. Aligning vectors/plasmids/viruses (assemblies, long reads, etc) to a database of constructs to determine the component structure
-2. Determining the structure of complex structural variants (e.g., chromthripsis, cccDNA, etc.)
+2. Determining the structure of complex structural variants (e.g., chromothripsis, cccDNA, etc.)
 3. Per-read evidence for somatic fusions and other structural variants

 ## Installing